Chireven/DeepSpaceNine/README.md

 Special thanks for the folks over at doom9 --
 Without the patience of Stereodude and bladerunner1982, this wouldn't be possible!

+# NOTE :
+There are lots of empty files in this repository.
+If you're going to use one of the ovr files, please make sure it has data in it before you used it.
+This project is NOT complete!